Would you like to get all the stats about your website traffic, and you’re wondering which WordPress analytics plugin is

 Google Analytics gives you all the detailed data you need in order to truly understand your audience, so you can improve your customer experience and boost revenue.

 - It’s comprehensive: You’ll find everything you need to know about your visitors whether you’re a publisher, small business, eCommerce site owner, or any website owner.
-You’ll find features like Enhanced eCommerce tracking, ads tracking, events tracking, and much more.
+You’ll find features like eCommerce tracking, ads tracking, events tracking, and much more.

-- It provides easy to understand reports: It gives you a better understanding of your marketing impacts by providing easy to understand stats.
+- It provides powerful reports: It gives you a better understanding of your marketing impacts by providing powerful stats.

 - It’s free: Google Analytics is a freemium service and offers solutions for websites of all sizes.